Kilavki/rsschool-cv/cv.md

 **Telegram:** @Kilavki

 ## Goal
-**MY GOAL** is to become a Full stack web developer.
-Once I had to deal with a company website.
+**MY GOAL** is to become a Full stack web developer.<br>
+> Once I had to deal with a company website.
 I had no experience, and I went to the courses.
 Since then I fell in love with the web!
 For me, it has become something magical.
 I am constantly learning new things.
 I do not stop there, but I do not jump on topics.

 ## Skills
 * HTML, CSS, JavaScript, jQuery;
 * Bootstrap, Gulp, SASS / SCSS;
-* WordPress
+* WordPress;
 * Git, Jira;
 * Photoshop, Figma;
-* Adobe Animate, Google Web Designer
+* Adobe Animate, Google Web Designer;
 * Illustrator, InDesign;

 ## Code Examples